Third Uttar Pradesh minister quits cabinet, likely to join SP | Politics

 - India

-OBC leader Dharam Singh Saini on Thursday became the third minister to resign from the Uttar Pradesh cabinet.
+OBC leader Dharam Singh Saini on Thursday became the third minister to quit the Uttar Pradesh cabinet ahead of the upcoming state assembly elections, according to his resignation letter circulating on social media.

-The resignation letter of Saini, who was the Minister of State (Independent Charge) for Ayush, addressed to Governor Anandiben Patel is doing the rounds on social media platforms.

 A four-time MLA from Nakud in Saharanpur district, Saini is considered close to Maurya.